 The District’s disparities in lead poisoning also unsurprisingly fall along socioeconomic and racial lines.
 The Washington Post reports that between 2013 and 2018, at least 41 families in homes subsidized by a housing voucher and approved by city inspectors contained lead contaminants.
 In 2015, the District Department of Energy & Environment (DOEE) estimated that over one hundred children each year have dangerous blood lead levels over the threshold set by the Centers for Disease Control and Prevention (CDC).

 The District’s Department of Housing and Community Development claims that other programs could fulfill Lead Safe Washington functions, such as the Single Family Residential Rehabilitation Program (SFRRP).
-However, as Anne Cunningham of Children’s Law Center notes, SFRRP is only available to homeowners and does not solely focus on lead remediation.
+However, asof Children’s Law Center notes, SFRRP is only available to homeowners and does not solely focus on lead remediation.
 Further, a conversation with one of DHCD’s non-profit partners suggested that SFRRP is understaffed and slow to respond to requests.
 The organization has requested an inventory of homes in the District that could potentially have lead-based paint, but has not received any information from either DCHD or DOEE.

 Lead Safe Washington’s shuttering represents an example of the District failing to protect Black communities.
 Let’s hope that current conversations around racial equity push the Council to compensate for lost federal funds and finally protect the District’s most vulnerable residents, beginning with the FY 2020 budget.